kahnvex/slugnet/docs-src/index.rst

    :libs: arrows,calc,positioning,shadows.blur,decorations.pathreplacing,arrows.meta

+.. rst-class:: caption

+   **Figure 1:** A three layer neural network.
+The first layer has five hidden units.
+   The superscript number in parenthesis indicates the layer of the unit.
+The index in subscript represents the unit's index.
+For example :math:`h_3^{(4)}` represents the third unit of the forth layer.

 We can write the above network as :math:`\hat{y} = f^{(3)}(f^{(2)}(f^{(1)}(x)))`.
 Additionally, we may represent the network with the shorthand diagram below.